SIGMA Team Documents

 With syncthing running either on the command line or background, navigate a browser to http://127.0.0.1:8384.
 This is the web interface for controlling syncthing.

 In the lower right, you can see the machines your instance of syncthing knows about.
 Ask J.P. for the device ID for the Raspberry Pi server named “cantor” on Teams, WhatsApp, Signal, email, or whatever.
 And while you’re at it, tell him your device ID.
 You can find yours by clicking on the shorter strong on the right called “Identification.”
 Both will be a long string of arbitrary numbers and letters, so you probably want it somewhere you can cut and paste from on your laptop.
-Once you have it “Add Device” and insert the string for cantor.
+Once you have it “Add Remote Device” and insert the string for cantor.
 On the tab “Sharing”, check the box for “Introducer” and then click “Save.”

 Assuming cantor isn’t down–sometimes it is–your computer should spot